Principal

 Mexican gun laws

-3 Most Common Police Investigations for Gun Charges in Mexico
+Most Common Police Investigations for Gun Charges in Mexico

 Gun Charges?
 The Mexican Attorney General’s office and police work tirelessly to reduce insecurity in Mexico, making arrests related to gun charges a priority.
 If you are under investigation for a gun-related offense (learn about penalties in Mexico for firearm charges), it’s important to understand the types of investigations the Attorney General and investigative police

-3 Most Common Police Investigations for Gun Charges in Mexico Read More »
+Most Common Police Investigations for Gun Charges in Mexico Read More »

-Extradition?
-Under Mexican criminal law, the prosecutor, with the go-ahead from a Mexican criminal judge and approval from Mexican diplomatic authorities, can issue extradition orders against people who’ve been accused of a crime and are known to be currently in the United States.
+Under Mexican extradition criminal law, the prosecutor, with the go-ahead from a Mexican criminal judge and approval from Mexican diplomatic authorities, can issue extradition orders against people who’ve been accused of a crime and are known to be currently in the United States.
 While it’s true that the only legal requirement is that the crime